Shohei Ohtani came home as a national hero, and he didn't let Japan down at the Tokyo Series

 It's hard to fathom how much pressure Ohtani felt during his much-anticipated return to his home country, and manager Dave Roberts said he could feel the star's emotions, particularly during the Japanese national anthem on Tuesday night.
 It seemed like his picture was on half the billboards in Tokyo, and a huge chunk of the pregame advertisements on the center field video board featured his face.

-After admitting to some nerves during Tuesday's season homer, the slugger was more relaxed a day later.
+After admitting to some nerves during Tuesday's opener, the slugger was more relaxed a day later.

 It led to another baseball moment that will live in MLB lore for quite a while.